KossySteve/demo-repo/README.md

 # Version Control with Git

-Using git commands to intercat between local and remote repos.
+Using git commands to interact between local and remote repos.